 At Tapnell, I'm confident that this hasn't been done to confuse us but is to make space for new stuff.
-The go kart track is bigger now, there are dry sledges and a few other little additions.
+The go kart track has got bigger and better, there are dry sledges and a few other little additions.

 On this trip my mother went off to get coffee, which often results in her spending 20 minutes getting to know the person serving her.
 This is a useful gift in life, unless there is a queue of people behind you.